MaiteLizarraga/r_markov_chains/README.md

-# Discrete Markov Chains project in R
+# Stocastic Processes and Discrete Time Markov Chains-project in R

 Knowing how to model a system using discrete-time dynamical systems can be very useful in the field of data science.
 This is exactly to we aim to achieve with this project.

-## Starting hypothesis
+## Starting hypotheses

 According to Kemeny, Snell and Thompson (Introduction to Finite Mathematics), the Land of Oz is fortunate in many things, but not in nice weather: